julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-This video recording illustrates a materiality use case within the PIA project, where the protective films of a photo album are modeled as IIIF resources.
+This video recording illustrates a materiality use case within the PIA project, where the protective films of a photo album are modeled as a IIIF resource.
 You can also see a loose photograph alongside its original placement on the album page.
 In total, there are four photographs that can each be displayed as layers in the Mirador viewer.

 Modeling complex digital objects like this is typically handled on a case-by-case basis to faithfully represent the materiality of photographic albums.
 This approach, selectively applied, reflects practices at institutions like the Getty Institute, which similarly addresses unique cases by adapting standards to capture complex physical details.